28 of the Most Beautiful New Zealand Beaches

 Suggested by Where in the World is Nina

-This just might be New Zealand’s best beach because there’s a lot on offer here compared to other spots.
+This just might be the best New Zealand beach because there’s a lot on offer here compared to other spots.
 A beach that has perfect sand and gorgeous waters is a given.
-These two characteristics are pretty much a must for anyone to pack up their beach bag and get their toes in the sand…
+These two characteristics are pretty much a must for anyone to pack up their beach bag and get their toes in the sand at one of the any beaches in New Zealand.

 But Whangamamta Beach offers up more than that with some of the best waves to be surfed in the country.
 A consistent beach break that’s good for all levels and a bar that is for the experts means there’s surf for everyone to enjoy.
 You’ll see a few people set up along the beach offering boards for rent (Around $30 for two hours), so it’s easy to come down for the day and catch waves in a matter of 10 minutes.